Rhyme 'n' Reason

 Rhyme 'n' Reason was a racehorse who won the Grand National in 1988.

 Ridden by Brendan Powell and starting at odds of 10/1, he finished the race four lengths clear of Durham Edition.
-It was his first and last time competing in the Grand National.
+It was his only run in the Grand National as he suffered a fractured hock when jumping Becher's Brook.
+He had an operation the following day and never raced again.